 My mother convinced me marrying a medical doctor would guarantee me a life of luxury, and security, she scoffed at the D.O. (the osteopath I once dated, claiming he WASN’T a REAL M.D.)
 And for several years I dated with this singular mission.
 But here’s the thing about marrying someone who is established and has money– after all is said and done– that money is theirs and nothing in this world is free.
 Doctors are also a whole different breed of man– imagine going to school for another good ten years after college, having to work for so long to achieve that title- it’s takes a certain kind of personality to sustain that kind of pressure and singular focus.
 Still I kept my focus and I dated many doctors who wore their MD’s like badges of honor, drove expensive cars and were incredibly enamored with themselves and their titles and sense of power.
 Of course, those relationships never ended all that well.
 And then I met my husband, who was THE ANTI-DOCTOR.

-Fast forward 16 years and our attitudes about finance have been clearly delineated- and are pretty much the same that they were when we first met– I like to spend and he likes to save.
+Fast forward almost 18 years ( this Decemeber) and our attitudes about finance have been clearly delineated- and are pretty much the same that they were when we first met– I like to spend and he likes to save.
 Apparently our financial issues as a couple ARE NOT UNIQUE to us!